 CR Scripts Test Bed.

 This report shows the Test Bed info for the CR once the scripts have been assigned.
-It includes the Item Id, Flight, CR Involved, TDSP Involved, Script ID, Customer 1, Customer 2, ESI ID, Zip Code, Meter #, Customer Name 1, Customer Name 2, Rate Class/Meter Type, DOE #, Membership Account Number 1, Membership Account Number 2, Serv Loc, and Cycle
+It includes the Item Id, Flight, CR Involved, TDSP Involved, Script ID, Customer 1, Customer 2, ESI ID, Zip Code, Meter #, Customer Name 1, Customer Name 2, Rate Class/Meter Type, DOE #, Membership Account Number 1, Membership Account Number 2, Serv Loc, and Cycle.
+Click here for Test Bed downloading instructions.

+NOTE: If any of the TDSPs have not yet submitted their Test Beds, the ESIIDs will show as ESIID1 or ESIID2 and there will not be a Zip Code populated.
+This is not complete and should not be used.

 Pre-Flight (SP) Dashboard